restezconnectes/send-pdf-for-contact-form-7/README.md

 = 0.9.9.6 =
 * Change name of generated PDF's
 * Adding Directionality option
+* Adding option for hidden the empty value for checkbox and radio

 = 0.9.9.5 =
 * Adding IPA (Japanese) fonts